Up to 35% off Raised Beds

 Japanese Pieris have an exotic and attractive look.

-• Plant Size: 5-8 feet tall
+height height 5-8 feet tall

-A unique addition to my list of white flowering bushes, consider the Japanese Pieris.
+A unique addition to my list of white flowering bushes, consider the Japanese pieris.
 In late winter, dainty teardrop-shaped flowers make an appearance.
 Add it to your landscape for color and fill.
 This evergreen bush also has glossy green leaves that turn bronze for the fall and winter!

-Go with Japanese Peiris if your area has mild weather conditions.
+Go with Japanese peiris if your area has mild weather conditions.
 Just be aware that it has a very strong fragrance that people either love or strongly dislike!
 Give it acidic, nutrient-rich, well-drained soil and deadhead flowers regularly for a healthy-looking plant.

 Laurel Cherry